 Opiniator Lets You Take Back Control of Customer Feedback

-As you can see, you have a lot of options when it comes to improving customer experience.
+As you can see, you have a lot of options when it comes to improving the customer experience strategy.
 How the customer feels about your brand is a delicate dance between their interaction with your employees, perception of your company, and experience with your products and services.

-With Opiniator, customers can give feedback through their mobile phones without ever downloading an app.
+Opiniator delivers actionable customer feedback through the mobile phone without ever downloading an app.
 This means that you don’t ever have to deal with web surveys or comment cards ever again.
 We offer feedback services for various industries, such as passenger feedback for airports and food service feedback for restaurants.

 As a digital comment card, Opiniator allows businesses the opportunity to respond to a complaint or concern before the individual leaves unhappy or posts negative reviews online.
 Issues can be tracked until they are fully resolved, ensuring that there are no unhappy customers floating around unbeknownst to you.